pikulet/lumen/content/posts/cs4226-sdn.md

 category: "computer networks"
 tags:
   - "sdn"
-description: "A demonstration of programmable switches."
+description: "A demonstration of programmable switches"
 ---

 Software-Defined Networking (SDN) is rather a buzzword in computer networks, but what does it actually mean?
 At its heart, SDN aims to redefine the Internet to suit modern uses.